WPChill/download-monitor/readme.txt

 == Changelog ==

+= 3.3.6.1 =
+*	Improve nonce security checks

 = 3.3.6 =
 * 	Different upload directories for multisites by KZeni
 * 	Fix notices
 * 	Confirmation dialog before clearing log by Yan Sarazin
 *	Various fixes by avioli and added {content} support (wrap content in download shortcodes)
-*	This should be assumed to be the final release as the plugin is no longer developed
+*	This should be assumed to be the final main release as the plugin is no longer developed.
+I will push out security fixes if needed.

 = 3.3.5.9 =
 * 	XSS Fixes